-- fees should be commensurate to the status of the business i.e. less for independently owned businesses and more for multinationals; or - a payment plan should be introduced for independently-owned businesses to minimise impact on cash flow. - fees should be based upon the quantities of tables/chairs which would give businesses a degree of control over their outlay and (in general) be proportionate, relative to independent and multi-nationally owned businesses.
+- Fees should be commensurate to the status of the business i.e. less for independently owned businesses and more for multinationals; or - A payment plan should be introduced for independently-owned businesses to minimise impact on cash flow. - Fees should be based upon the quantities of tables/chairs which would give businesses a degree of control over their outlay and (in general) be proportionate, relative to independent and multi-nationally owned businesses.

-3.14 It stated also that:
+3.14 It also stated that:

-- the full cost associated with administering the Act should be recovered from the fees, and - · Licences should be issued for five years. - 3.15 A copy of BCCM's response has been forwarded to the Committee. - 3.16 We have also consulted with BCTC and are currently awaiting their response.
-However, Officers will endeavour to obtain a response from them for your meeting. - 3.17 Whilst the remaining businesses may believe that their views are being represented by trade bodies, such as Hospitality

-Ulster, the level of return is unexpectedly low given the concerns that some had expressed about the proposed fees.

-3.18 To remind the Committee, below is a summary of the proposed fees you provisionally agreed at your meeting on 15th June 2016:
+- The full cost associated with administering the Act should be recovered from the fees, and - Licences should be issued for five years. - 3.15 A copy of the response from BCCM is attached at Appendix 2. - 3.16 We have also consulted with BCTC and are currently awaiting their response.
+However, Officers will endeavour to obtain a response from them for your meeting. - 3.17 Whilst the remaining businesses may believe that their views are being represented by trade bodies, such as Hospitality Ulster, the level of return is unexpectedly low given the concerns that some had expressed about the proposed fees. - 3.18 To remind the Committee, below is a summary of the proposed fees you provisionally agreed at your meeting on 15th June 2016:

-2016/2017
+2016 / 2017

-Grant Application Fee - Non £660
+Grant Application Fee - Non refundable £660

-refundable

-Renewal Application or £4235

-Variation Fee -
+Renewal Application or Variation Fee - Non refundable £435

-Non refundable

 Licensed Fee (Annual) £110